SuperOfficeDocs/superoffice-docs/docs/en/ui/soprotocol/howto/create-follow-up.md

 The soprotocol should be on the format: ```soprotocol:appointment.main[new=true]?appointment_id=0&...other args...```

-Refer to the [follow-up properties](#follow-up-properties) for full list of available properties/args.
+Refer to the [follow-up arguments](#follow-up-arguments) for full list of available properties/args.

 ## Create a new follow-up with specified sale_id